-Ganaxolone was also tested in a small open-label study in children (7 months to 7 years old) with either refractory infantile spasms or continuing seizures after treatment for infantile spasms [62].
+Ganaxolone was also tested in a small open-label study in children (7 months to 7 years old) with either refractory infantile spasms or continuing seizures after treatment for infantile spasms 62.
 Ganaxolone was added to existing anti-convulsive therapy for 12 weeks, in oral doses that were gradually increased up to 36 mg/kg/d.
 The frequency of spasms was reduced for 50% or more in 33% of the patients, while another 33% of the patients had 25-50% less spasms.
 The patients did not experience any serious adverse event that could be attributed to ganaxolone.

 The study with children 4 to 24 months of age suffering from infantile spasms and already treated unsuccessfully with 3 anti-epileptic drugs was designed as double-blind, placebo-controlled and randomized study.
 In total 56 patients participated in the study for two weeks, and then the study was extended for further 99 weeks in an open-label manner.
-The outcomes set before the study were not significantly different between the groups, but there were beneficial trends toward decrease in seizure clusters, better responder rates, global assessment of the patients and decrease of hypsarrhythmia [58].
+The outcomes set before the study were not significantly different between the groups, but there were beneficial trends toward decrease in seizure clusters, better responder rates, global assessment of the patients and decrease of hypsarrhythmia 58.

-Another small, open-label study with ganaxolone was conducted on 15 children 5-15 years of age with partial or generalized seizures (myoclonic seizures and epileptic spasms, too) that were not controlled with 2 anti-epileptic drugs [63].
+Another small, open-label study with ganaxolone was conducted on 15 children 5-15 years of age with partial or generalized seizures (myoclonic seizures and epileptic spasms, too) that were not controlled with 2 anti-epileptic drugs 63.
 Ganaxolone was given as add-on oral therapy, and in the first 16 days the doses were titrated from 1 mg/kg b.i.d. up to the maximal tolerated dose or to 12 mg/kg, t.i.d.; after the titration period, the patients were receiving the last titrated dose for the next 8 weeks.
 Although only 8 patients completed this study, an intention-to-treat analysis showed that after 8 weeks 27% of the patients had more than 50% reduction in the seizures frequency (responders), and 13% of the patients between 25 and 50%.
 Three of the responders continued to take ganaxolone, from 4 months to 3.5 years, maintaining the same level of response.
 The most frequent adverse events were somnolence (9 patients), convulsions (3 patients) and agitation (2 patients).

 There is only one published clinical study (i.e. case report) on usage of ganaxolone in catamenial epilepsy.
-Oral ganaxolone (300 mg/day, b.i.d.) was given to two women from the 21st day of the menstrual cycle to the third day of the menstruation, and it decreased the number of seizures [64].
+Oral ganaxolone (300 mg/day, b.i.d.) was given to two women from the 21st day of the menstrual cycle to the third day of the menstruation, and it decreased the number of seizures 64.

 A larger phase II clinical study, double-blind, placebo controlled and randomized, was conducted with 147 patients (100 women and 47 men,18 to 69 years old) suffering from partial onset seizures with or without secondary generalization and refractory to previously used anti-convulsants.
 The dose of oral ganaxolone was 500 mg/8 hours.
 During the 10-weeks study ganaxolone decreased the mean seizure frequency per week for 18%, while placebo increased it for 2%.
 In the ganaxolone group there were 26% of patients with more than 50% reduction in seizure frequency, and in the placebo group only 13%.
 The study was extended in a way that the patients from both placebo and ganaxolone group continued to take ganaxolone, and even 38 patients remained in the extension phase for more than 52 weeks.
 Even 24% of all patients had decrease in seizure frequency for more than 50% in the extension study.
-The only adverse events which were more frequent in the ganaxolone group were somnolence (13% vs. 2%), dizziness (16% vs. 8%) and fatigue (16% vs. 8%) [60,65].
+The only adverse events which were more frequent in the ganaxolone group were somnolence (13% vs. 2%), dizziness (16% vs. 8%) and fatigue (16% vs. 8%) 60,65.

 Phase III studies